-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of- Network Optional Preventive Dental Benefits Prior authorization is not required.
-The amounts you pay for these services do not apply to your yearly maximum out-of- pocket amount.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Optional Preventive Dental Benefits Prior authorization is not required.
+The amounts you pay for these services do not apply to your yearly maximum out-of-pocket amount.
 You may get the following preventive dental services from any licensed dental provider in the United States.
 Covered services include (see the "Optional Preventive Dental Limitations and Exclusions" section below for details about limitations and exclusions): Services are 100% covered up to the maximum allowable charge.
 This is the maximum dollar amount covered by the plan for a covered dental service.
 You are responsible for paying the difference between the billed charges and the maximum allowable.

-Deductible.
-None None Annual Benefit Maximum.
-None None Routine exams.
-Limited to two exams per calendar year (1 per 6 months). \$0 co-pay \$0 co-pay up to the maximum allowable charge.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Deductible None None Annual Benefit Maximum None None Routine exams.
+Limited to two exams per calendar year (1 per 6 months). \$0 co-pay. \$0 co-pay up to the maximum allowable charge.
 Dental Cleanings (Prophylaxis or Periodontal Maintenance).
-Limited to two cleanings per calendar year (1 per 6 months). \$0 co-pay \$0 co-pay up to the maximum allowable charge.
+Limited to two cleanings per calendar year (1 per 6 months). \$0 co-pay. \$0 co-pay up to the maximum allowable charge.
 Bitewing x-rays (one set of four films).
-Limited to two sets per calendar year (1 per 6 months). \$0 co-pay \$0 co-pay up to the maximum allowable charge.
+Limited to two sets per calendar year (1 per 6 months). \$0 co-pay. \$0 co-pay up to the maximum allowable charge.
 Full mouth x-rays and/or Panorex.
-Limited to one complete mouth series every five years. \$0 co-pay \$0 co-pay up to the maximum allowable charge.
+Limited to one complete mouth series every five years. \$0 co-pay. \$0 co-pay up to the maximum allowable charge.